There's an extraordinary opportunity unfolding for energy investors today...

 In addition to being cheaper, these batteries are also more efficient.
 New and second-generation plug-in models can go farther on a single charge than their predecessors.
 And this is key.

-A year ago, most hybrid and electric vehicles got just 80 to 100 miles per charge, but the incoming generation has doubled that.
 The Nissan Leaf, Chevy Bolt, and the Tesla Model 3 all have a 200-mile range.
 And some others, like Audi's R8 e-tron, are up near 300 miles of range.

 These technological advancements have accelerated sales.
 Furthermore, they’ve demonstrated a significant competitive advantage for car companies.
 It’s a race to build the best battery.
 The manufacturer with the most efficient — the most cost effective and potent — battery wins.